UNM-CARC/QuickBytes/alphafold.md

 ## Running Alphafold ##
 Inside the alphafold directory, you will be able to run the program using the slurm script, this script will differ based on the machine you are using.
 Xena is the machine at CARC that has GPU resources, so you will need to use xena if you hope to run using the gpus.

-At Choose one of the scripts above, in this case we will be using Hopper.
-Make a new file by typing
+Choose one of the scripts below, in this case we will be using Hopper.
+Create a new file using your favorite editor.
+For example,

     vim alphafold.sh

-then hit `i` to go into insert mode, and past the contents from the above script into this file.
+then hit `i` to go into insert mode, and past the contents from the below script into this file.
 You can then add your email to get alerts about the run.
 When you are finished editing this file, type `ESC` to exit insert mode, followed by `:wq` to write & quite the file, this will save your changes.

 ### Xena Script ###
 Here, we are passing two additional flags when running the script, the first is `--partition=singleGPU` which will make sure we are assigned a node that only has a single gpu.
 The second is `-G 1` which is what tells the program to use the gpu.